US regulators seek answers from Tesla over lack of recall - NewsBreak

 It also asks the Palo Alto, California, company whether it intends to file recall documents.
 “If not, please furnish Tesla's technical and/or legal basis for declining to do so,” the agency asks.

-When automakers find out about a safety defect, they must tell NHTSA within five working days, and they’re required to do recalls.
-NHTSA monitors the recalls to make sure they cover all affected vehicles and the automakers are making proper efforts to contact all owners.
-Automakers are required to notify all owners with letters explaining the repairs, which must be done at the automaker's expense.
+When automakers find a safety defect, they must tell NHTSA within five working days, and they’re required to do recalls.
+NHTSA monitors the recalls to make sure they cover all affected vehicles..
+Automakers are required to notify all owners with letters explaining the repairs, which must be done at company expense.

 Tesla has to comply with the request by Nov.
 1 or face court action and civil fines of more than $114 million, the agency wrote.

-The order demands that Tesla describe the non-disclosure agreements and how they are signed by Tesla drivers.
-The company also must say whether Tesla requires owners of vehicles equipped with Autopilot to agree “to any terms that would prevent or discourage vehicle owners from sharing information about or discussing any aspect of Autopilot with any person other than Tesla.”
+The order demands that Tesla describe the non-disclosure agreements and say whether the company requires owners of vehicles with Autopilot to agree “to any terms that would prevent or discourage vehicle owners from sharing information about or discussing any aspect of Autopilot with any person other than Tesla.”

 Responses must be made by a Tesla officer under oath.
-If Tesla fails to fully comply, the order says the matter could be referred to the Justice Department for court action to force responses.
+If Tesla fails to fully comply, the order says the matter could be referred to the Justice Department.
 It also threatens more fines of over $114 million.

 Tesla has said that neither vehicles equipped with “Full Self-Driving” nor Autopilot can drive themselves.
 It warns drivers that they must be ready to intervene at all times.